 Complete the budget template for each category including a detailed Budget Narrative of the estimated expenditures in the budgeted category.
 Within the Budget Narrative, please indicate how the budgeted items will achieve the plan in the Proposal Narrative.
-Indirect costs are limited to 10% of the total awarded amount.
+Indirect costs are limited to 10% of the total direct costs of the award.
 For any programs falling under the Grant Exclusive Category please breakdown the costs by line-item similar to the example below.
 Sign the certification statement indicating your institution is eligible for this grant program based on the criteria listed above.